-Deauthentication notification sets the (#4304)state for a STA to State 1.
+Deauthentication notification sets the (#4304)state for a STA or a MLD to State 1.
 Deauthentication notification when in State 3 or 4 implies disassociation as well.
-A STA may deauthenticate a peer STA at any time, for any reason.
+A STA or a MLD may deauthenticate a peer STA or a peer MLD, respectively, at any time, for any reason.